lmcguckin2947/lmcguckin2947/README.md

   <summary>Object-Oriented Programming (🔴 Java)</summary>

 - Freshman Year Spring Semester, 2022
-- Learned the four key principles of Object-Oriented Programming: Encapsulation, Abstraction, Inheritance, and Polymorphism
+- Learned the four critical principles of Object-Oriented Programming: Encapsulation, Abstraction, Inheritance, and Polymorphism
-- Focused more on learning more functionality of Java than problem solving
+- Focused more on learning more functionality of Java than problem-solving
-- Practiced making classes, understanding UML notation, inplementing inheritance and polymorphism
+- Practiced making classes, understanding UML notation, implementing inheritance, and polymorphism
 - Introduced testing code and getting coverage with JUnit
 - Introduced GUIs
 - Learned the concept of recursion and practiced coding it